Overview

 What survives.

 First, services where network effects are core.
-Social networks and messaging platforms like KakaoTalk, Instagram, YouTube, and LinkedIn.
-The value of these services isn’t in their features – it’s in the fact that other people are there.
+This category includes social networks and messaging platforms like KakaoTalk, Instagram, YouTube, and LinkedIn.
+The value of these services isn’t in their features - it’s in the fact that other people are there.
 No matter how good a messenger I build, it’s meaningless if my friends aren’t on it.
 Network effects are a barrier to entry that individuals cannot replicate.

 Second, services where massive data is the source of value.
-Google Search, Google Maps, Spotify, Netflix.
+Google Search, Google Maps, Spotify, and Netflix are prime examples.
 Their value lies in data assets: billions of indexed web pages, global road and location data, tens of millions of licensed songs, tens of thousands of video titles.
 These data assets cannot be replicated by individuals.

 Third, cloud infrastructure.
-Cloud platforms like AWS, Azure, and GCP.
+Cloud platforms like AWS, Azure, and GCP fall into this bucket.
 Even when users build their own apps, those apps need to be hosted somewhere.
 Demand for server infrastructure may actually increase.
 If everyone builds their own app, the total volume of apps needing hosting explodes.

 Fourth, AI platforms themselves.
-AI model providers like OpenAI, Anthropic, and Google.
+AI model providers like OpenAI, Anthropic, and Google belong here.
 These companies provide the core engines of agentic coding assistants.
 They are the infrastructure on top of the infrastructure in the module economy.
 The more users build services through AI, the more value AI platforms accrue.
 They are the biggest beneficiaries of this paradigm shift.

 What’s at risk.

 First, simple CRUD apps.
-To-do apps, note apps, habit trackers, budget trackers, journal apps.
+To-do apps, note apps, habit trackers, budget trackers, and journal apps all fall in this category.
 The core features of these apps can be easily replicated by AI.
 When users can build their own tailored versions, the reason to use a general-purpose app diminishes.
 The fact that searching to-do app on app stores already returns thousands of results is evidence this market is oversaturated.
 Add infinite customization as an option and survival for existing to-do app companies becomes extremely difficult.

 Second, small and mid-sized SaaS products.
-SaaS targeting specific niches whose differentiator is a convenient interface or all-in-one features.
+Niche SaaS whose only differentiator is a convenient interface or all-in-one feature bundle are especially exposed.
 The value proposition of these services is something agentic coding assistants can replicate.

 Third, ad-supported free apps.
 As discussed, when users can build their own ad-free apps, the incentive to endure ads in free apps disappears.

 The essence is this: services with irreplaceable assets survive, while services whose value is purely functional are at risk.
-Network effects, massive data, deep expertise, physical infrastructure.
+Network effects, massive data, deep expertise, and physical infrastructure are the assets in question.
 These cannot be replicated by AI.
 But features built in code can be.

 Survival Strategies for Companies